 - Soy sauce – For saltiness and umami.
 I am also adding a drizzle of dark soy sauce to darken a little bit the filling.

-- Sugar - To balance with the saltiness and the spiciness of the kimchi.
+- Sugar – To balance the saltiness and the spiciness of the kimchi.

-It starts with the filling that requires about 10 minutes to prepare.
+It starts with the filling, which requires about 10 minutes to prepare.